lesantosx/portfolio/README.md

 # My portfolio

-My portfolio has some projects that I developed
+My portfolio has some projects I've developed

 ## 🛠 Technologies